 3. To Block Your Blessings Stop living for God

 A. Not a semantic debate over Eternal Security; not an issue.
-If you stop living for God you set in motion a scenario which removes God’s hand of blessing from your life.
+If you stop living for God you set in motion a scenario that removes God’s hand of blessing from your life.
 King David said, “If I regard iniquity in my heart, the Lord will not hear me.”
 (Psalm 66:18)

 B. Isaiah quoted God, “But your iniquities have separated between you and your God, and your sins have hidden his face from you.”
 (Isaiah 59:2) King Solomon said “The way of transgressors is hard” (Proverbs 13:15)